Photographs-Old and New

 Colin on the left, Euan on the right and George Brown behind Euan.
 Nick Ross is the hairy guy on Bass.
 The Heriots Pipe band, Goldenacre playing fields, sports day, circa 1973?

 The photograph below will be slightly later taken at the Scottish Schoolboys competition.
 Jimmy Catherwood was the drumming instructor at heriots for many years.
 Euan Anderson at the back and Douglas Hamilton from and centre.
 The picture on the right is Jimmy ‘the one’ Catherwood in his early days.

-The one below features Jimmy and Anne Anderson in the company of Iain and Marjory McLeod,probably taken in the late 60’s.
+The one to the right features Jimmy and Anne Anderson in the company of Iain and Marjory McLeod, probably taken in the late 60’s.